BioBoost/course_programming_from_base_to_ace/docs/50-tutorials/terminal-selection-menu/README.md

 * The idea is to show a menu to the user that consists of a couple of options and a title or question.
 * The user should be able to use the arrow keys to select one of the options and hit `ENTER` to confirm.
-* The currently selected option should be visually indicated as being currently select.
+* The currently selected option should be visually indicated as being currently selected.

 Let's take a look at some examples.
 First of the general menu idea:

 ```
 What option would you like to pick?

-  [X] The first option
+  > The first option <
-  [ ] The second option
+    The second option
-  [ ] The fourth option
+    The fourth option
-  [ ] The last option
+    The last option

 Press the up and down arrows to choose an option.
 Hit ENTER to confirm and continue.
 ```

-Pressing the down key should result in the `X` moving to the new option:
+Pressing the down key should result in the selection moving to the new option:

 ```
 What option would you like to pick?

-  [ ] The first option
+    The first option
-  [X] The second option
+  > The second option <
-  [ ] The fourth option
+    The fourth option
-  [ ] The last option
+    The last option

 Press the up and down arrows to choose an option.
 Hit ENTER to confirm and continue.